Shipping Guide

 How much insurance should I buy when shipping electronics?

 Insure for the full replacement or resale value of the item.
-USPS Priority Mail includes $100 free, and additional coverage costs about $2-3 per $100 of value.
+USPS Priority Mail includes $100 of coverage, and additional coverage costs about $2-3 per $100 of value.
 For items over $500, third-party insurance providers often offer better rates than the carriers themselves.

 Can I ship devices with lithium batteries?